E-bike through pre-pyrenean history and culture

 Right before noon, El Grillo y la Luna, a European awarded family-owned wine cellar, will indulge you with a guided visit to its premises followed by a premium wine tasting of some of their best vinos.
 Leave your bento box at home as today’s superb lunch, elaborated by a local restaurant to pair at perfection with El Grillo and la Luna wines, will be served by the vineyards before heading back to Aluján.

-After a relaxed breakfast, we make the short journey back to the Zaragoza airport and train station.
+After a relaxed breakfast, we start the journey to our next destination.
 Please let us know if you need help arranging the commute to any other city, either you are on your way back home or heading to your next adventure.

 With more than 25 years of background involved with BTT, Sergio and his partner decided years ago to move from Madrid to Ainsa to start a new life closer to nature.
 Sergio is a certified guide and an authentic enthusiast of mountain bikes and any kind of adventure sports.
 During his career, he has specialised himself as a mountain bike and canoeing sports technician and, most importantly, he has been approved as a Geological Heritage Guide of the Sobrabe Geopark.